-Sub-attributes: Multiplicity known see clause X.X
+Sub-attributes: multiplicity known see clause 27.126 number of features see clause 27.133

-Number of features

 The attribute multiplicity of features must only be used to indicate the number of entities of a feature that are co-located (for example 3 overhead cables suspended over a body of water between 2 pylons), and this information is considered to be of use to the mariner.
 Where possible, features must be encoded individually.